simplisafe/git-all-secrets/README.md

 ## Flags/Options
 * -token = Github personal access token.
 We need this because unauthenticated requests to the Github API can hit the rate limiting pretty soon!
 * -org = Name of the Organization to scan.
 This will scan all repos in the org + all the repos & gists of all users in the org.
-* -teamName = Name of the Organization Team which has access to private repositories for scanning
+* -teamName = Name of the Organization Team which has access to private repositories for scanning.
 * -user = Name of the User to scan.
 This will scan all the repos & gists of this user.
-* -protocol = Specify which protocol to use when cloning: https or ssh.
-Defaults to https
+* -protocol = Which protocol to use when cloning: https or ssh.
+Default is https.
 * -repoURL = HTTPS URL of the Repo to scan.
 This will scan this repository only.
 * -gistURL = HTTPS URL of the Gist to scan.
 This will scan this gist only.
 * -output = This is the name of the file where all the results will get stored.
 By default, this is `results.txt`.